Shows the texture of freshly churned vanllla ice cream made with xanthan gum, pulled straight out of the ice cream maker bowl

 Do not let the milk come to a boil before all the sugar has dissolved, or the milk may curdle.
 Stirring often helps the sugar dissolve efficiently.

-Sprinkle in the xanthan gum: with the blender on, slowly sprinkle the xanthan gum (½ teaspoon) over the surface and blend for 2 minutes to fully hydrate the xanthan gum.
-Do not expect the blend to thicken; it will thicken as it cools.
+Sprinkle in the xanthan gum: With the blender running, slowly sprinkle in the xanthan gum (½ tsp) over the surface.
+Blend for 2 minutes to fully hydrate it.
+The mixture won’t thicken immediately; it will thicken as it cools.

-Strain the ice cream mixture over a fine-mesh sieve and into a bowl.
+Strain the ice cream mixture through a fine-mesh sieve into a temperature-safe bowl—one that can handle sudden temperature changes without breaking.

 Step 3: Churn the ice cream